digma-ai/otel-go-instrumentation/README.md

 That's it!
 You should be good to go.

-### The Digma instrumentation options
+### Fine tuning and ehhancements

-The following options can be set as a part of the OTEL Resource instrumentation.
+Digma allows you to set additional attributes as a part of setting up the OpenTelemetry Resource, to allow better observability visualization for commits, deployment environments, and more.
 All of these are optional, but can help provide more context to the colleced traces:

 | Options | Input Type  | Attribute Key | Description | Default |
 | --- | --- | --- | --- | --- |